We understand that making decisions about whether and how to seek medical care during a pandemic can be complicated.

 - After-hours primary care phone service: All of our primary care clinics offer an after-hours phone service staffed by Michigan Medicine registered nurses.
 This service is available 365 days a year for established primary care patients.
 Learn more about after-hours primary care.

-We offer enhanced access to COVID-19 evaluation for Michigan Medicine patients and employees, including our 24-7 COVID Hotline and curbside screening.
-The hotline is available 24 hours a day, 7 days a week, only for patients and employees of Michigan Medicine at 734-763-6336.
+We offer enhanced access to COVID-19 evaluation for Michigan Medicine patients and employees, including E-Visit and Urgent Care Video Visits for COVID-19, in addition to our COVID-19 Hotline and curbside screening.

 We are honored you have trusted us as your health care team, and will do everything we can to keep you safe.